-During the period January 1, 2006 through March 9, 2006, we issued an aggregate of 1,840,025 shares of our Class A common stock upon conversion of \$22.5 million principal amount of our 3.25% Notes.
+During the period January 1, 2006 through February 23, 2007, we issued an aggregate of 3,635,220 shares of our Class A common stock upon conversion of \$44.4 million principal amount of our 3.25% Notes.
 Pursuant to the terms of the indenture, the holders of the 3.25% Notes received 81.808 shares of Class A common stock for every \$1,000 principal amount of notes converted.
-The shares were issued to the noteholders in reliance on the exemption from registration set forth in Section 3(a) (9) of the Securities Act of 1933, as amended.
+The shares were issued to the noteholders in reliance on the exemption from registration set forth in Section 3(a)(9) of the Securities Act of 1933, as amended.
 No underwriters were engaged in connection with such issuances.
-In connection with the conversion, we paid such holders an aggregate of \$1.7 million, calculated based on the accrued and unpaid interest on the notes and the discounted value of the future interest payments on the
+In connection with the conversion, we paid such holders an aggregate of approximately \$2.0 million, calculated based on the accrued and unpaid interest on the notes as of the date of conversion and the discounted value of the future interest payments on the notes.